 10. May Prevent Hair Loss:

-An Indonesian study shows that a topical application of Cinnamon essential oil may increase hair length and thickness in people affected with age-related hair loss (11).
-Cinnamon also helps in increasing blood circulation to the scalp to promote healthy hair growth.
+An Indonesian study shows that a topical application of Cinnamon essential oil may increase hair length and thickness in people with age-related hair loss (11).
+Cinnamon also helps increase blood circulation to the scalp to promote healthy hair growth.
 The anti-inflammatory and anti-fungal properties can prevent and treat dandruff and related disorders.

 Cinnamon Side Effects: